This qualification is for people who work in the ever-changing mountain environment.

 Alpine professionals are adventurous and have a love of the snow.
 Calm and responsible by nature, they manage risk by applying specific safety methods while operating in avalanche terrain.
 Their keen awareness and critical thinking enables them to act quickly and decisively to reduce accidents and near misses.

-This qualification will be delivered and assessed on-the-job in a snowsport area.
+This qualification will be delivered on-the-job at a snowsport area, and assessments will be completed online.

 Coming out of this qualification, graduates will be equipped to manage personal risks from avalanche hazards, and contribute to and work under a safety management system.